Bjarke Ingels Group | TIRPITZ bunker museum – Blåvand, Denmark

 TIRPITZ features both permanent and temporary exhibitions.
 Designed by Dutch agency Tinker Imagineers, the core exhibition encompasses various sections.

-Army of Concrete depicts the history of the Atlantic Wall, the gigantic defensive system built by the Nazi Germany and of which the Tirpitz bunker was part.
+Army of Concrete depicts the history of the Atlantic Wall, the gigantic defensive system built by Nazi Germany and of which the Tirpitz bunker was part.

 Finally, the visit to the historic bunker features, along with the impressive defensive structure itself, an array of shadow plays, which can be activated by the visitors, disclosing how the bunker should have functioned.